Panthers fire Matt Rhule after 1-4 start; Wilks takes over | Times Leader

 Click here to subscribe today or Login.

+CHARLOTTE, N.C. — Carolina Panthers owner David Tepper said he ran out of patience with Matt Rhule’s inability to get the franchise “over the hump.”

-CHARLOTTE, N.C.
-(AP) — The Carolina Panthers fired coach Matt Rhule on Monday, ending the former Baylor coach’s tenure five games into his third losing season.
+Tepper fired his second coach in four years on Monday, dismissing Rhule five games into his third losing season.

-Defensive pass game coordinator and secondary coach Steve Wilks will serve as interim coach for the rest of the season.
-The 53-year-old Wilks spent one year as Arizona’s coach in 2018, going 3-13.
+Defensive pass game coordinator and secondary coach Steve Wilks will serve as interim coach.

+Tepper said in April he would be patient with Rhule, saying it takes time to build a winner in the NFL.

+“It’s a funny thing, that thing called patience,” Tepper said Monday during a 30-minute news conference.
+“If you ask the average fan out there, they would think I was ridiculously patient. … I think you have to show the right amount of patience and (look at) the progress that is being made.
+Are we winning more?
+Are we progressing in different ways?
+In all of those situations we spoke of, it hasn’t been that.”

-The Panthers also fired two of Rhule’s longtime assistants, defensive coordinator Phil Snow and assistant special teams coach Ed Foley, according to a person familiar with the situation.
-The person spoke to The Associated Press on condition of anonymity on Monday because the moves had not been announced.
+Two of Rhule’s longtime assistants — defensive coordinator Phil Snow and assistant special teams coach Ed Foley — were also fired.
 Both coaches previously worked for Rhule at Temple and Baylor.

 The Panthers traded for Baker Mayfield this offseason.
 But the 2018 No. 1 overall draft pick has been awful, ranking last in the NFL in ESPN’s total quarterback rating.
 Mayfield has completed 54.9% of his passes and is averaging fewer than 200 yards passing per game with four touchdowns and four interceptions.